 ENV 102 Environmental Theory and Ethics Seminar

-Students are required to take 4 additional courses from the following three groups (Groups A-C).
+Students are required to take 4 additional courses from the following three groups.
 Courses do not need to be taken in any particular order, but some courses may require prerequisites.
 No more than 2 courses can be taken from each group.
-One of the four courses must have an experiential component (lab-based natural science course, or director-approved internship or independent research).
-In the event that a student cannot fulfill the minor requirements from the selection of courses in Groups A-C, the student will be able to fulfill the minor by taking up to 2 auxiliary courses.

 Note for Natural Science majors: Students majoring in Biology, Chemistry, Chemical Biology, or Physics may minor in Environmental and Sustainability Studies.
-These students should fulfill the Group A requirement with a natural science course not normally required for their major.
-This excludes courses that normally satisfy the natural science GEP.
-Students should consult the Auxiliary Course List.
+These students should fulfill the their electives from the Societal Responses and Economic Issues groups.

 CHM 100 Chemistry for the Consumer